George Gibson (baseball)

 George C. Gibson (July 22, 1880 – January 25, 1967), nicknamed Mooney, was a Canadian professional baseball player, coach, scout, and manager.
 He played in Major League Baseball as a catcher from 1905 to 1918, most prominently for the Pittsburgh Pirates where he played the bulk of his career and was a member of the 1909 World Series winning team.
 Gibson spent the final two years of his career as a player-coach for the New York Giants.
 He later became a minor league manager for the Toronto Maple Leafs before returning to the major leagues as a manager for the Pirates and the Chicago Cubs.

 Gibson played during a period in baseball history known as the Dead-ball era and, was regarded as one of the National League's premier catchers because of his impressive defensive skills and his strong, accurate throwing arm.
 He was also known for his smart pitch-calling and his ability to hold runners on base.
-His reputation as a defensive stand out is enhanced because of the era in which he played.
+His reputation as a defensive standout is enhanced because of the era in which he played.
 In the deadball era, catchers played a huge defensive role, given the large number of bunts and stolen base attempts, as well as the difficulty of handling the spitball pitchers who dominated pitching staffs.
 He had to catch every type of pitch imaginable, such as shine balls, spitballs, knuckleballs, and emory balls.

 Gibson was inducted into Canada's Sports Hall of Fame in 1958, the Canadian Baseball Hall of Fame in 1987 and the London Sports Hall of Fame in 2002.